2025: Our community meditation gatherings remain online for now...

-We are a growing community dedicated to supporting the practice of Insight (Vipassana) Meditation and the study of the Dharma, the Buddha's teachings on how to live a fulfilling and helpful life that addresses the suffering of each person and all beings.
+We are a small community dedicated to supporting the practice of Insight (Vipassana) Meditation and the study of the Dharma, the Buddha's teachings on how to live a fulfilling and helpful life that addresses the suffering of each person and all beings.

 Our community exists to support and nurture the practice and study of the Dharma for anyone in the greater Providence area and beyond.
 We seek to know each other and to help one another along this path.
 We welcome newcomers warmly!